playframework/play-meta/releasing/play.md

 re-released every time Play itself is released.
 When cutting a release of Play, you need to make the following
 decisions:

-* Does this release of Play require releasing the modules that depend on it, eg play-ebean and play-slick.
+* Does this release of Play require releasing the modules that depend on it, eg play-grpc and play-slick.
 For a typical minor release, it would not.
 For a major release, and often for pre releases of major releases, the answer is yes.